-The proposed project complies with the R-1/S-10 Zoning District regulations with exception of the height, which is addressed under the Use Permit Section (Section A.5).
-The zoning district standards, with exception of height, are not applicable since the site is located within the Canada Vista public right-of-way.
+The proposed project is in the R-1/S-10 Zoning District.
+The zoning district standards, with exception of height, are not applicable since the site is located within the Cuesta Real public right-of-way.
 Height is addressed in the Use Permit Section of this report (Section A.5).